 Have you ever seen a dog take a bow on cue?
 It's pretty adorable.
 Dogs enjoy tricks because they get lots of positive attention.
-Humans love dog tricks because, well, they are funny and cute!
-You can easily train your dog to take a bow on command.
+If you can train it to sit and stay, you can easily train your dog to take a bow on command.

-To take a bow, your dog leans down with his elbows and chest touching the ground while his rear end stays up.
-Taking a bow is a cool dog trick, and the perfect finishing touch when showing off all your dog's tricks.
+To take a bow, your dog leans down with its "elbows" and chest touching the ground while its rear end stays up.
+This is the perfect finishing touch when showing off all your dog's tricks.

 How to Train Your Dog to Take a Bow

-- Start with your dog standing up.
+- Start with your dog standing up on all four feet.
 It's helpful if your dog is able to stand on command.
-If he hasn't mastered this basic command yet, you may want to work on it before moving on to the second step.
+If it hasn't mastered this basic command yet, you may want to work on it before moving on to the second step.

 - Hold a treat at the tip of your dog's nose, and slowly move it down, holding it close to your dog's body.
-In this way, you will use the treat to lure your dog down until his elbows are on the floor with his rear end remaining up.
+In this way, you will use the treat to lure your dog down until its elbows are on the floor with its hindquarters remaining up.

-- Hold your dog in the bow for a few seconds, and then use the treat to lure him back into a standing position.
+- Hold your dog in the bow for a few seconds, and then use the treat to lure it back into a standing position.

-- As soon as your dog completes the bow and is standing up, tell him "yes" or "good" or click your clicker, and give him the treat.
+- As soon as your dog completes the bow and is standing up, say "yes" or "good" or click your clicker, and give the dog the treat.

 - Repeat steps 2 and 3 several times.